grierson/grierson/productivity/learning.md

   - BEST Believe + Enjoy + Self Talk [^TCM]
   - Enjoy the process [^TPSG]

-## Goal
+## Target

-- Set a vision of what you want to be? / What word encompasses that vision?
 - I want to build <X>
   - Promotes exploration and asking further questions to build <X>
 - Prioritize what you learn
   - 80/20 rule - 80% of outcome come fro 20% of causes - Find that 20%
-  - What your likely to encounter?
-(Asking for taxi in Spanish not grammar)
+  - What you're likely to encounter?
+    - Learning Spanish: Asking for taxi, not grammatical nuances
   - What do I need to memorize?
-  - Prioritize gaps in knowledge
+  - Prioritize gaps/weaknesses in knowledge
   - What one thing can I do such that by doing it, makes everything else easier or unnecessary? [^TOQTAY]
   - Ask experts in that field
     - What the most important skills to learn?